helioLJ/Asynchronous-task-management-system/README.md

 - **Docker**: Containerization for easy deployment and scalability.
 - **RabbitMQ**: Asynchronous messaging for efficient task assignment.
 - **PostgreSQL Database**: Utilizes a relational database for storing task information.
-- **Asynchronous Processing with @Async from Spring Boot**: Implements concurrency and parallelism for efficient task processing.
+- **Asynchronous Processing with @Async from Spring Boot**: Implements parallelism for efficient task processing.
 - **NGINX**: Efficiently handles load balancing and acts as a reverse proxy for the microservices.